 What Makes the Country Safer?

 While Democrats mostly agree on the top threats facing the country, they place varying emphasis on specific foreign policy tactics.
 For example, liberal Democrats more wholeheartedly embrace diplomatic initiatives like providing humanitarian and economic aid to other countries, promoting democracy and human rights around the world, participating in international organizations and alliances, and signing free trade agreements as ways to make the United States safer.

 Moderate/conservative Democrats are more inclined than other Democrats toward traditional security and military-related activities.
-They are also more likely than liberal Democrats to say that maintaining military superiority makes the United States safer (68% vs. 56% liberal Democrats); and while only by minorities, they are more likely to say that conducting drone strikes against suspected terrorists, increasing the US nuclear arsenal, and intervening militarily in other countries makes the United States more safe.
+They are also more likely than liberal Democrats to say that maintaining military superiority makes the United States safer (68% vs. 56% liberal Democrats); and while only in minority proportions, they are more likely to say that conducting drone strikes against suspected terrorists, increasing the US nuclear arsenal, and intervening militarily in other countries makes the United States more safe (see figure next page).

 These differences are demonstrated in Democratic views of potential ways to address Iran’s nuclear program.
 When asked about measures the United States could take should Tehran withdraw from the 2015 Iran nuclear agreement, nearly half of moderate/conservative Democrats favor conducting cyberattacks against Iranian computer systems (49%), conducting airstrikes against Iranian nuclear facilities (48%), or sending troops to destroy Iranian nuclear facilities (45%).
 By contrast, majorities of liberal Democrats oppose these actions.